Graspan/graspan-java/README.md

 You may copy any graph and grammar file from our sample datasets [here](https://drive.google.com/drive/folders/0B8bQanV_QfNkbDJsOWc2WWk4SkE?usp=sharing) inside the **executables** folder in your machine.

-*Note that Graspan supports graph files in the edge-list format as shown below*
+*Note that Graspan supports graph files in edge-list format as shown below,*

 ```
 [EDGE SOURCE] [EDGE DESTINATION] [EDGE VALUE]